Abdelfattah27/AMIT-Python-Backend-Sessions/Session1/python.md

 **pycache** is a directory that is created by Python to store compiled bytecode files.
 When a Python module is imported or executed, the interpreter first checks whether there is a corresponding bytecode file in the **pycache** directory, and if so, it loads the bytecode file instead of recompiling the source code.

 The bytecode files have a .pyc or .pyo file extension, depending on whether optimizations are enabled or not.
 The bytecode files are specific to the version of Python that was used to compile them, so if you switch to a different version of Python, you may need to delete the **pycache** directory and recompile the bytecode files.

+## Tasks

+1. Create a Python function that takes a list of numbers as input and returns a new list containing only the even numbers.
+Use list comprehension to implement the function.

+2. Write a Python program that reads a CSV file and creates a dictionary from the data, where the keys are the first column values and the values are lists containing the remaining columns.

+3. Implement a Python function that takes a dictionary as input and returns a new dictionary with the same keys and values, but with all the values converted to uppercase.
+Use a dictionary comprehension to implement the function.

+4. Write a Python program that defines a decorator to measure the execution time of a function.
+The decorator should print the execution time in seconds after the function completes.

+5. Create a Python generator that yields the Fibonacci sequence up to a given limit.
+Test the generator by printing the first 20 Fibonacci numbers.

+6. Write a Python program that reads a text file and counts the occurrences of each word in the file.
+Use a dictionary to store the word counts and a generator to read the file.

+7. Create a Python module that defines a function to calculate the factorial of a given number.
+Import the module and use the function to calculate the factorial of 10.

+8. Write a Python script that creates a package containing a module that defines a function to calculate the area of a circle, and a test module that tests the function.
+Use relative imports to import the function in the test module.

+9. Create a Python program that reads a JSON file containing a list of dictionaries representing employees, and prints the name and salary of each employee sorted by salary in descending order.

+10. Write a Python function that takes a list of dictionaries as input, and returns a new list of dictionaries with the same keys, but with the values sorted in ascending order.
+Use a lambda function as the key function for sorting the values.